-- a) A requirement in the Netherlands-Panama BIT that Panama "observe any obligations it may have entered into with regard to investments of investors of the other Contracting Party; "17 - b) A requirement in the Italy-Panama BIT that Panama not hinder "el funcionamiento, la gestión, el mantenimiento, la utilización, el disfrute, expansión y la venta o, en su caso, la liquidación de tales inversiones"; 18 and - c) A requirement in the Finland-Panama BIT that Panama accord "full and constant protection and security" to investments and refrain from "impair[ing] by arbitrary measures the operation of investments of investors of the other Contracting Party."
-19
+- 57. In addition, Article 10.4 of the TPA, which includes its Most-Favoured Nation provision, entitles the Claimants to protections contained in other bilateral investment treaties with third states.
+Panama has provided a number of additional protections to investors from certain other nations that are made applicable to the Claimants by virtue of Article 10.4.
+Panama has also breached these obligations, including: - a) A requirement in the Netherlands-Panama BIT that Panama "observe any obligations it may have entered into with regard to investments of investors of the other Contracting Party;" 18 - b) A requirement in the Italy-Panama BIT that Panama not hinder "el funcionamiento, la gestión, el mantenimiento, la utilización, el disfrute, expansión y la venta o, en su caso, la liquidación de tales inversiones"; 19 and - c) A requirement in the Finland-Panama BIT that Panama accord "full and constant protection and security" to investments and refrain from